 As the calendar page turns to 2019, the team at Rubicon has been working with haulers, companies, small businesses and governments across the globe to help them play a role in Rubicon’s mission to end waste.

 We are a Certified B Corporation, which means we align our business with purpose.
-We are a technology company that powers a digital marketplace, provides a suite of SaaS products for waste, recycling, and smart city solutions, and collects and analyzes data for businesses and governments worldwide.
+Rubicon is a software company that provides a suite of SaaS products for waste, recycling, and smart city solutions, and collects and analyzes data for businesses and governments worldwide.
 We are changing the game when it comes to the category of waste and recycling.
 With the advent of artificial intelligence, big data, and machine learning, the world of both residential and commercial waste and recycling is going to be entirely different 50 years from now, and Rubicon is the catalyst that is driving that change.

 From composting to construction, from smart city to sustainability, what will 2019 bring?
 We sat down with leaders from across the Rubicon company and asked them that very question and the result: 9 predictions for 2019.